Middleware-agnostic · DDS today · Zenoh planned

 Data-centric discovery sync

 Each SEDP event immediately updates the kernel GID whitelist.
-RTPS protocol ordering ensures the GID is registered before DATA arrives — no time-based window needed.
+RTPS protocol ordering ensures the GID is registered before DATA arrives, with no time-based window needed.

 Vendor-neutral